An Outing for the Birds

 My spouse, Sara, and I at a section of the CSFL spillway falls

-The lake edge is a great location to witness the history of this place dating back to approximately 70 million years ago in the late Cretaceous period when Kansas was under an inland sea.
-Exposed sedimentary limestone features fossils including gastropods, bivalves and crinoids.
-During seed collection forays, my boys in their younger years would spend hours looking for fossils lakeside and I have to smile when I occasionally find crinoids around the house from their collections.
+The lake edge is a great location to witness the history of this place dating back to Permian Period 252 to 299 million years ago.
+The Permian limestones contain abundant weathering resistant chert (or flint).
+During seed collection forays, my boys in their younger years would spend hours looking for fossils lakeside (like crinoids and brachiopods) and I have to smile when I occasionally find crinoids around the house from their collections.

 Fossils in limestone at CSFL